 Now, don’t get me wrong, I love a prediction.
 I mean, who didn’t love the Paul the Octopus predicting the results of world cup 2010 matches?
 It was great (and yes, he had an 85% success rate).
 But we aren’t psychic octopi (clearly, he was).

 The point I’m trying to make here is that I take these articles with a pinch of salt, and here’s why you should too.

 Give me data or give me death

-The issue I have with a lot of the voice search articles out there is that the data is either collected from a relatively small subject base, or that people have confused voice search with voice assistance.
+The issue I have with a lot of the voice search articles out there is that the data is either collected from a relatively small subject base or that people have confused voice search with voice assistants.

 - Setting/managing alarms